turbot/steampipe-plugin-jira/docs/tables/jira_epic.md

 # Table: jira_epic

-An is essentially a large user story that can be broken down into a number of smaller stories.
-An epic can span more than one project, if multiple projects are included in the board where the epic is created.
+An **Epic** is essentially a large user story that can be broken down into a number of smaller stories.
+An epic can span more than one project.

 ## Examples